Kate Beale

 Overview

-Kate Beale is a senior policy director in Crowell & Moring's Government Affairs Group and affiliated with C&M International, the global government relations, public policy, and public affairs affiliate of Crowell & Moring in the Washington, D.C. office.
-She supports clients in their efforts to shape legislative and regulatory policy.
-Kate brings 20 years of experience leading foreign policy, global health, humanitarian assistance and economic policy at the grassroots level, Congress, Obama administration, and private sector.
+Kate Beale is a managing director with Crowell Global Advisors, the global government relations, public policy, and public affairs affiliate of Crowell & Moring in the Washington, D.C. office.
+She supports clients in their efforts to shape legislative, trade, and regulatory policy strategies.
+Kate brings 20 years of experience leading foreign policy, trade, global health, humanitarian assistance, and economic policy at the grassroots level and in Congress, the Obama administration, and the private sector.

 Career & Education